kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 ### Sampling App Deployment

-As sampling app, 3 serverless function deployed with istio sidecar injected and which calling each other in a chain like **Extern Call -> FunctionA -> FunctionB -> FunctionC** to simulate a trace fully sampled with an external call.
+As sampling app, three serverless Functions are deployed with Istio sidecar injected.
+To simulate a trace fully sampled with an external call, the Functions call each other in the following chain:
+**Extern Call -> FunctionA -> FunctionB -> FunctionC** to simulate a trace fully sampled with an external call.

 All functions are deployed with NodeJs version 16.